-Staff Spotlight July 2017 – The Georgia Health Policy Center (GHPC)
+Staff Spotlight for July 2017: The Georgia Health Policy Center (GHPC)

 What is your group’s name?

 The Georgia Health Policy Center (GHPC) is housed within the Andrew Young School of Policy Studies at Georgia State University.
 The center has 60 staff members plus 13 affiliated university faculty members.

 Karen Minyard, Ph.D., has led the center since 2001.
 There are also four directors with shared leadership responsibilities — Ann DiGirolamo, Ph.D., Glenn Landers, Sc.D., Chris Parker, M.B.B.S. and Angela Snyder, Ph.D.
 Together, they work to grow the center as a whole by providing strategic leadership for development of project portfolios, research capacity, and competency areas.

 GHPC’s mission is to integrate research, policy and programs to advance health and well-being.

 The center was established in 1995 and since that time has worked with diverse public and private clients at the local, state and national levels to impact health in more than 1,200 communities across the country.
 We provide evidence-based research, program development and policy guidance to connect decision makers with objective information needed to make informed decisions about health policy, financing and program implementation.